patractlabs/substrate-contracts-book/docs/europa/guides/debug-example.md

 Assuming that the balance on the chain is defined as u64, and the balance in ink! is defined as u128, an ordinary erc20 contract is deployed.

-When reading `total_supply`, the log content in Europa is as follows.
+When reading `total_supply`, the log content in Europa looks like:

 ```bash
 1: NestedRuntime {